LawSchoolData/lawschooldata.github.io/docs/status-checker.md

 LSData will only check your statuses when you tap the button, with a maximum of once every 20 minutes.
 If you tap the button before 20 minutes has elapsed since your last refresh, nothing will happen.

+## Can schools see that LSData checked my status?

+TL;DR - Yes, it's possible but unlikely.
+For a longer answer, [see here](lsdata-faq#can-schools-see-that-lsdata-checked-my-status).